MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi-spark.md

 ---
 title: Read data from semantic models and write data that semantic models can consume using Spark
-description: Learn how to read from semantic models and write data that can be used in semantic models. ms.reviewer: mopeakande
+description: Learn how to read from semantic models and write data that can be used in semantic models using Spark. ms.reviewer: mopeakande
 reviewer: msakande
-ms.author: marcozo, ruxu
+ms.author: marcozo
-author: eisber, ruixinxu
+author: eisber
 ms.topic: how-to
 ms.custom:
   - ignite-2023